-The most sustainable fashion business is resale because it requires zero resources and extends the lifecycle of garments.
+The most sustainable fashion business is resale because it extends the lifecycle of garments.
 So obviously we had to incorporate that into our business model.
 We've partnered with The Kit Vintage to sell a curated selection of designer vintage.
 We also accept submissions from you to resale your designer and/or vintage with us.
 Please read our resale policy and submit your items here.

-We ship all of our orders in compostable, biodegradable shipping boxes.
+We ship all of our orders in compostable, biodegradable, and recyclable shipping boxes.
 Again, we're aiming for zero-waste.
 EcoEnclose offers the best selection of eco-friendly packaging materials.
 To read more on the poly bag crisis and our solution, click here.

 The only way we are going to shift the fashion industry towards responsible consumption and production is to share our experiences: victories & (yes) failures.
 We are committed to sharing our sustainable development, production, and fulfillment solutions for others to adopt.
 We are devoted to showing you the True Cost of each garment and connecting you with #WhoMadeMyClothes.
 Please follow along as we share our journey towards building a sustainable and ethical "fashion" business.

-We are committed to never using animal fur in our original designs or selling products that do.
+We are committed to never using animal fur or feathers in our original designs or selling products that do.
 Banning fur is easy for us because it is unnecessarily cruel and a bit tacky.
 Leather on the other hand is a bit more complicated for us.
-Leather is a by-product from our inhumane beef industry and we believe it is wastful for those skins to be unused.
-We only use reclaimed or recycled leather to make garments that would from benefit from the durability that leather offers.
+Leather is a by-product from our inhumane beef industry and cow are raised for their hide.
+We believe it is wasteful for those skins to be unused.
+A more effective solution to curbing the grotesque treatment of cows and animals alike is to eat less meat.
+We only use reclaimed or recycled leather leftover from other manufacturers to make garments that would from benefit from the durability that leather offers.